Guy-Sol/guy-sol.github.io/_pages/teaching.md

 nav_order: 5
 ---

 Guy has significant teaching (including lectures, seminars, and tutorials), supervision, pastoral care, and module development experience -- across a range of subject areas.
+He is a Fellow of the Higher Education Academy.

 Thematic elements of his previous teaching include: